ipfabric/docs/docs/Getting_Started/Platform_First_Steps/02-access_ui.md

 !!!
 Info

-	No user to the main GUI is present by default on a clean IP Fabric installation.
+	By default there is no user to present to the main GUI on a clean IP Fabric installation.
 It is mandatory to create a new local administrator account.

 ![Creating new admin user](admin_create_new.png)